-- 4.144.15 Compared to the then JPS and the previous Appendix 328 to the Listing Rules, two new shareholder protection standards, namely, members' right to appoint proxies and corporate representatives29 and inspect Hong Kong Branch Register30 are added to require applicants to demonstrate conformity.
+4.15 Compared to the then JPS and the previous Appendix 315 to the Listing Rules, two new shareholder protection standards, namely, members' right to appoint proxies and corporate representatives16 and inspect Hong Kong Branch Register17 are added to require applicants to demonstrate conformity.
 Applicants incorporated in Israel might not meet these two new Core Shareholder Protection Standards and may have to amend their constitutional documents accordingly.
-Issuers and their advisors should refer to the revised Appendix 3 of the Main Board and GEM Listing Rules for the complete set of Core Shareholder Protection Standards (Added in January 2022). - 5.
-Practical and Operational Matters Reference is made to the Guidance for Overseas Issuers (HKEX-GL111-22) Section 4 of the JPS which contains guidance on an overseas company's ability to comply with Hong Kong's rules and regulations; the eligibility of securities; cross-border clearing and settlement; Hong Kong depositary receipts; taxation; and stock name identifications.
-Applicants are encouraged to notify the Listing Department Division if they envisage difficulties in complying with such matters, where applicable (Updated in January 2022).
+Issuers and their advisors should refer to the revised Appendix 3 of the Main Board and GEM Listing Rules for the complete set of Core Shareholder Protection Standards (Added in January 2022).

+5. Practical and Operational Matters

+5.1 Reference is made to the Guidance for Overseas Issuers (HKEX-GL111-22) which contains guidance on an overseas company's ability to comply with Hong Kong's rules and regulations; the eligibility of securities; cross-border clearing and settlement; Hong Kong depositary receipts; taxation; and stock name identifications.
+Applicants are encouraged to notify the Listing Division if they envisage difficulties in complying with such matters, where applicable (Updated in January 2022).